paritytech/auto-merge-bot/README.md

 The bot can only be triggered by the author of the PR or by users who *publicly* belongs to the organization of the repository.

-By publicly, I refer to the members of an organization which can be see by external parties.
+By publicly, I refer to the members of an organization which can be seen by external parties.
 If you are not sure if you are part of an organization, simply open https://github.com/orgs/**your_organization**/people in a private window.
 If you don’t see your name there, you are not a public member.

 Find related docs here: [ Publicizing or hiding organization membership](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership).